interaction-lab/BlossomNav/README.md

 ## Hardware Configuration
 BlossomNav's hardware setup can be found on our website.

-Motors are connected to 12 and 23 for the left wheel and 13 and 24 for the right wheel.
+Motors are connected to GPIO 12 and GPIO 23 for the left wheel and GPIO 13 and GPIO24 for the right wheel.

 ## Acknowledgements
 This work is heavily inspired by following works: